ElliceNels/fourohfour/src/server/README.md

    GRANT ALL PRIVILEGES ON *.* TO 'db_user'@'localhost';
    FLUSH PRIVILEGES;
    ```
+   *note: the user and password is different for production

-4. Create `.env` file in server directory with the values that you set above.
+4. Create `.env` file in the fourohfour directory and add the values that you set above.
 	- If you have set up mySQL with the default values db_user and db_password, this is optional but good practice:
    ```
    DB_USER=db_user
    DB_PASSWORD=db_password
    ```

 5. Now when you run the app, SQLAlchemy should create a database with the relevent tables automatically, and use this going forward.
+   - Database connection and integration testing use different databases

 ## Generating Secrets
 The application requires two secret keys for security: